garganubhav/garganubhav.github.io/index.md

  <font size="3">

 Hi!
-I am an ML Engineer 2 at Cisco Meraki, currently leading the research efforts in AI.
+I am an ML Engineer 2 at Cisco Meraki, currently leading the research and development efforts in AI.
 <br><br>
 My goal is to develop highly innovative AI technology, specifically in the domain of computer vision and NLP.
 Before, I was a Research Engineer at Cisco, working on resource-efficient AutoML and federated learning, to make our machines more intelligent while taking into account issues of privacy and carbon footprint.